-Poland’s accession brought new resources to the EU: a large, cheap workforce, a new potential consumer base, the world’s fifth largest reserves of coal, vast tracts of farmland, and, as has been recently discovered, potentially significant reserves of shale gas.
-It also gave Europe control of Polish transport routes that have, for centuries, been used for both trade and invasion between Western Europe and the East.
+Poland’s accession brought new resources to the EU: a large, cheap workforce, a new potential consumer base, the world’s fifth largest reserves of coal, and vast tracts of farmland.
+It also gave the EU control of Polish transport routes that have, for centuries, been used for both trade and invasion between Western Europe and the East.

 In 2004, Poland was emerging from difficult post-Soviet reforms and reliance on international aid.
-The next decade would be the most economically and politically successful of its modern history; Poland grew rapidly in economic power and political influence.
-However, Poland’s decade of “easy” growth relied on EU investment; in the next decade, with Europe weakened, Poland will need a new economic model.
-If Poland wants to lead in Central Europe and the EU, it will need to adjust its geopolitical strategy.
+The coming years would be the most economically and politically successful of its modern history; with the help of EU investment, aid, and low domestic labor costs, Poland grew rapidly in economic power and political influence.
+However, with Europe’s appettite for investment and aid shrinking, Poland now needs a new model for growth.
+Poland needs to address environmental and demographic challenges, address integration issues with the EU, and adjust its geopolitical strategy to continue to address immigration, regional conflicts, and other issues.

 Poland is extraordinarily well-watered, with many natural transport routes.
 Furthermore, Poland’s Carpathian territory is quite traversable.
 While countries value mountain ranges for defense and river creation, mountains often create economically underused territories.
-In Poland, however, this area is densely populated with accessible mines, forest reserves, and developed farmland and orchards.
+Poland’s mountains, however, are densely populated with accessible mines, forest reserves, and developed farmland and orchards.

 Poland’s abundant, fertile land has long supported large populations.
-Modern Poland is about 25% smaller than the US state of California or roughly the same size as New Mexico.
-Its population is only about 1% less than California’s, however (35.5 million vs. 35.8).
+Modern Poland is about the size of New Mexico with a population nearly equalling at about 38 million.

 Historically, Poland was a diverse nation.
-While Poles were always a majority, relatively open borders and historically tolerant laws attracted significant minorities of Ukrainians, Belarussians, Jews, and others.
+While Poles were always a majority, relatively open borders and tolerant laws attracted significant minorities of Ukrainians, Belarussians, Jews, and others.
 Poland’s Jewish population was especially vibrant.
-In 1931, Poland held the world’s second largest Jewish population – nearly 3.5 million.
+In 1931, it was the world’s second largest at over three million.
 By 1945, however, nearly all minorities in Poland were gone – killed or displaced by WWII or moved outside Poland by the revision of borders that followed.

 A brief video from Stratfor, an American think tank on “Poland’s Geographic Challenge.”

-The Polish, squeezed between world powers, their country wiped off the map twice, are often known for a characteristically negative, complaining, pessimistic attitude (although often laced heavily with humor) – “trudno,” literally “difficult,” is commonly used to mean “there’s nothing to be done” or “c’est la vie.”
-However, with a long history of democratic values, they also remain an empowered people who, as a society, have historically offered strong opposition to perceived injustices.
+The Polish, squeezed between world powers, their country wiped off the map twice, are often known for a characteristically negative, complaining, pessimistic attitude that they lace heavily with humor.
+Poles use the word “trudno,” which literally means “difficult,” to mean “it is what it is.”
+However, with a long history of democratic values, they also remain an empowered people who have historically stood up to oppression.

-Today, Poland’s main challenge is that, despite a decade of growth, it is one of the weakest economies of the European Union.
+Today, Poland’s main challenges include responding to the War in Ukraine and other potential regional security crises, and continuing to boost living conditions and wages while maintaining economic growth in order to stem an oncoming wave of demographic decline.
 Many of its young people leave to work elsewhere; Polish birth rates are down, the average age is growing, and Poland’s slow population decline, begun shortly after the end of the Soviet Union, is continuing.
-If this is not reversed, Poland could face budgetary problems soon.
+If this is not reversed, Poland could face budgetary and other economic problems soon.

 Early History: The Kingdom of Poland